 Course objectives and methodology

-The goal of this course is to further expose interested individuals to the field of big-data analysis to biologists and clinicians who currently lack the ability to work with this large scale of data, and further develop the analytical skills gained from Transcriptomics 1.
+The goal of this course is to further expose interested individuals to the field of big-data analysis – biologists and clinicians who currently lack the ability to work with this large scale of data, as well as further develop the analytical skills gained from Transcriptomics 1.

 To perform the example analysis detailed in the course, students will need access to the T-BioInfo platform.
 Account information can be requested in an email to firstname.lastname@example.org.
 Microsoft Excel is also used for some basic analysis of pipeline results.